qchenevier/MBA_memoire/doc/quotes.md

 - What KPIs and metrics do you need to put in place to monitor the progress of your digital transformation towards your strategic goals?
 - What mechanism do you use to make the necessary adjustments?

 Digital transformation requires skills and influence that only senior leaders possess.
 Create a transformative vision that is clear and compelling to galvanize the organization.
 Mindfully consider what parts of your company should move (and why, and when) to make it implementable.
 Build digital maturity in two dimensions to increase your chances of success.
-Then take actions and monitor progress to turn your vision into reality.
+Then take actions and monitor progress to turn your vision into reality [@Westerman2011].

 #### Digital ubiquity: How connections, sensors, and data are revolutionizing business [@Iansiti2014]